About two years ago, I noticed a strange change in one of my hen’s comb and waddle, the red-colored skin above and below a chicken’s beak.

 Below is a photo of Owl when she started laying eggs at about 4 months old.
 Pay special attention to the color and size of her big, beautiful red comb and waddle.

-After fall turned to winter and snow began to fall, I noticed a physical change happening in her.
+After fall turned to winter and snow began to fall, shortly after preparing the chicken coop for winter’s cold, I noticed a physical change happening in her.
 She started losing patches of feathers and stopped laying eggs – obvious signs that she was going through her first molt (completely healthy & normal).

 But in addition to the regular signs of molting (losing/replacing sections of feathers and ceasing egg production), Owl’s once-stunning, full, bright red comb and waddle started shrinking and turning light pink and ashy.
 Such an extreme change in a chicken’s comb is not normal.